Tourist Trap (film): Production

-Conception
+Development

 The screenplay for Tourist Trap was written by David Schmoeller and J. Larry Carroll, the latter of whom pitched the film to producer Charles Band.
-Initially, Schmoeller intended for John Carpenter to direct the film, but Carroll was unsatisfied with the financial arrangements, and opted instead that Schmoeller should direct.
+Schmoeller and Carroll adapted the work from a 1976 short film directed by Schmoeller titled The Spider Will Kill You.
+Initially, Schmoeller intended for John Carpenter to direct the film, but Carroll was unsatisfied with the financial arrangements, and opted that Schmoeller should direct instead.
 Carroll and Schmoeller had previously pitched the film to producers Samuel Z. Arkoff and Bruce Cohn Curtis, but were unable to secure a production arrangement.

-The original screenplay did not feature the telekinetic powers; according to Carroll, the idea was proposed by Band, who insisted it be implemented into the script.
+The original screenplay did not feature the telekinetic powers.
+According to Carroll, the idea was proposed by Band, who insisted it be implemented into the script.
 Schmoeller drew inspiration from the surrealist films of Alejandro Jodorowsky and Luis Buñuel, as well as his observations of store mannequins in a JCPenney department store.

 Casting

 The production did not appoint a casting director for the film, instead relying on independent talent agents to help cast the roles.
 Schmoeller said that $50,000 of the film's budget was dedicated to salary for the lead actor portraying the villain, Mr. Slausen.
 The role was offered to several older Hollywood actors, such as Jack Palance and Gig Young, but both turned the project down.
-Chuck Connors, who was the production crew's third choice for the role, accepted the role.
+Chuck Connors, who was the production crew's third choice for the role, finally accepted the role.

 According to Schmoeller, each of the actors in the film aside from Connors auditioned for their parts.
 Jocelyn Jones was cast as the female lead, Molly, after Schmoeller had seen some of her previous performances, while Tanya Roberts was given the role of Becky.
 Jon Van Ness and Robin Sherwood were given the roles of Jerry and Eileen, respectively.

-An unidentified actor named Shailar Coby is credited as Davey, Mr. Slausen's homicidal brother in the film.
-It's revealed later in the second act that Davey and Mr. Slausen are the same person, and that he has dissociative identity disorder.
-This plot element was inspired by Psycho (1960).
-Chuck Connors plays both personalities, the name Shailar Coby was made from the first and middle names of Schmoeller's son, Shailar and Coby.
-The actor Shailar Coby does not exist.
-This fake credit was created to hide the fact from the audience that Davey and Mr. Slausen are the same person, as having Chuck Connors credited for both parts would have been suspicious, and the reveal is meant to be a plot twist.
+In order to avoid prematurely revealing the twist that Davey and Mr. Slausen are the same person who suffers from dissociative identity disorder, Chuck Connors is credited as playing Mr. Slausen under his real name, but his credit for Davey uses the pseudonym "Shailar Coby" (derived from the first and middle name of Schmoeller's son).